 Globally, more than 1 billion people lack access to energy.
 For developing communities, this presents a major roadblock to progress, in areas from education and livelihoods to health and food security.

-With a focus on innovation and social enterprise, Pact’s Energy for Prosperity program, or E4P, works to improve access to energy as part of an integrated approach to development that creates the systemic changes needed to improve people’s lives.
+With a focus on innovation and social enterprise, Pact’s Energy for Prosperity program works to improve access to energy as part of an integrated approach to development that creates the systemic changes needed to improve people’s lives.

 We collaborate with governments, companies, investors and other civil society organizations to connect supply and demand for energy, remove market distortions and work toward a future in which all people have the skills and resources they need to enjoy the many benefits of modern energy.